-Born in England in the latter part of the 17th century, the most famous pirate in the maritime history started his career as a privateer in Jamaica under his given birth name of Edward Teach.
-Accounts however vary about his last name, deviating between Thatch, Tache and Thach.
+Born in Bristol, England, in the latter part of the 17th century, the most famous pirate in maritime history started his career as a privateer in Jamaica under his given birth name of Edward Teach/Edward Thatch/Edward Thache.
+Accounts vary about his last name, deviating between Thatch, Tache and Thach.

-One of the many such privateer-turned-pirates was Benjamin Hornigold of whose crew Edward became a part of in the year 1713.
-The name Black Beard was however, not initially taken by the pirate but was later assumed as his horrifying pirating activities grew in number.
+Blackbear served as a privateer during Queen Anne’s War and turned to piracy sometime after the war ended.
+One of the many privateer-turned-pirates was Stede Bonnet and Captain Benjamin Hornigold, whose crew Edward became a part of in 1713.
+The name Black Beard was not initially taken by the pirate but was later assumed as his horrifying pirating activities grew in number.

-The most highlighting conquest in the pirating endeavour of Blackbeard however, was his capture of the French vessel La Concorde in November 1717.
-As a validation of his overwhelming pirating superiority, he renamed the vessel to Queen Anne’s Revenge and went on to inflict more heinous piracy acts on hapless mariners till his death in 1718.
+However, the most highlighting conquest in Blackbeard’s pirating endeavour was his capture of the French vessel La Concorde in November 1717.
+As a validation of his overwhelming pirating superiority, he renamed the ship Queen Anne’s Revenge.
+He went on to inflict more heinous piracy acts on hapless mariners till his death in 1718.

 Appearance and Modus Operandi

-These facts are thus responsible for the many varied pictures of Blackbeard being painted with bright and devilish halo-like rings around his head with eerie growth of beard surrounding his face.
-As regards his arsenal, Blackbeard used to wear slings and holsters equipped to stash as many pistols and knives as he could carry, while carrying out a pirating operation.
+These facts are thus responsible for the many varied pictures of Blackbeard being painted with bright and devilish halo-like rings around his head and eerie beard growth surrounding his face.
+As regards his arsenal, Blackbeard used to wear slings and holsters equipped to stash as many pistols and knives as he could carry while carrying out a pirating operation.

 Redundancy of Piracy and Death

 Blackbeard entered a strategic and intelligent alliance with the North Carolinian Governor Charles Eden.
 Under the guise of quitting piracy and gaining pardon from the governor, the most famous pirate began an unorthodox Mafiosi-type business.